noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 #### role chaining

 - occurs when you use a role to assume a second role through the AWS CLI or API
-- assume one role and then use the temporary credentials to assume another role and continue from session to session
+- assume one role and then use temporary STS creds to assume another role and continue from session to session

-- set session tags as transitive so they pass from role to role
-  - ensures that those session tags pass to subsequent sessions in a role chain.
+##### Transitive Tags

+- tags that persist through multiple sessions, e.g. when role chaining
+- use cases
-- especially useful when you want to impose guardrails against yourself or an administrator in order to prevent something accidental.
+  - impose guardrails against yourself or an administrator in order to prevent something accidental
+    - e.g. require an admin role to assume a lesser privileged role; instead of creating a totally new admin role

-#### service roles:
+#### service roles

 - iam roles that can be assumed by an AWS service
 - must include a trust policy